Panic Attacks in Children: What to Do and What to Avoid

 - Validate their experience by saying “I can see you’re having strong panic sensations in your body right now.
 These feelings are really unpleasant, but they can’t hurt you.”

 - Guide slow, deep breathing by breathing with them.
 One simple technique is: Count “in for 4, hold for 2, out for 6” to activate their parasympathetic nervous system (the part of the nervous system that tells the brain and body the danger has passed and we are safe).
-Balloon breathing is another effective deep breathing strategy.
+Square breathing is another effective breathing exercise, as is balloon breathing.

-- Use grounding techniques by asking them to name 5 things they can see, 4 things they can touch, 3 things they can hear, 2 things they can smell, and 1 thing they can taste.
+- Use grounding techniques by asking them to name 5 things they can see, 4 things they can touch, 3 things they can hear, 2 things they can smell, and 1 thing they can taste, engaging all the five senses.
 “Grounding” means coming into the present moment by focusing on the sensations around you.

 - Stay with them until the peak subsides, usually within 20-30 minutes but sometimes more quickly than that.
-After the panic attack they may be exhausted and need to rest.
+After the panic attack they may be exhausted and need to rest; muscle relaxation can help during recovery.

 When and How to Seek Professional Help For Children’s Panic Attacks?

-While occasional panic attacks can be managed at home, seek professional support if your child:
+While occasional panic attacks can be managed at home, they are often symptoms of anxiety disorders and require some professional support.
+Seek help if your child:

 - Has frequent panic attacks that interfere with daily activities